 Q: What technology or platforms do you use for creating websites?

-If you have a very specific need that requires a website to be built on something other than WordPress we may take on the project as we have programmers with experience in a variety of programming languages and platforms, but more likely than not we would simply refer you to a different agency.
+If you have a very specific need that requires a website to be built on something other than WordPress or a high level of customization we may take on the project as we have programmers with experience in a variety of programming languages and platforms, but more likely than not we would simply refer you to a different agency.

 Q: What shopping carts and eCommerce software do you use?

 We use a variety of packages depending on the specific project.
 However, since the vast majority of our projects are built on WordPress we will typically use WooCommerce, but there are other eCommerce solutions that are designed to work with WordPress.

 Regarding the payment gateway or processors, we can use almost anyone.
 We have used Stripe, Pay Pal, Authorize.net and others.
 The choice here is more dependent on the customer and their needs, but if there is no preference we will typically use Stripe as it works very well with the various eCommerce solutions that run on WordPress.